waffer95/codejamProblems/README.md

 * Problem A from Qualification Round 2009 (Alien Language)
 * Problem A from Round 1A 2008 (Minimum Scalar Product)
 * Problem A from Qualification Round 2010 (Store Credit)
+* Problem A from Qualification Round 2016 (Counting Sheep)

 ### Solving now:

 * Problem A from Qualification Round 2008.
+* Problem B from Qualification Round 2008.

 Ok, I have something with the A problems :v